-CLZ hosts six school visits a year where 24 children and 4 teachers from each project area are invited to spend three nights and two days at CLZ’s Environmental Education Centre based just outside the National Park.
-During the visit children engage in various lessons and activities, which revolve around a number of conservation topics, including sustainable fishing methods, HIV/AIDS and wildlife trafficking.
-In addition, children and teachers are taken into the Lower Zambezi National Park on game drives and boat cruises to interact and learn about wildlife on a more personal and positive level.
+Students and teachers from the communities spend four nights and three days at CLZ’s Environmental Education Centre based just outside the National Park.
+During the visit children are engaged in various lessons and activities focused on several conservation topics.
+In addition, children and teachers were taken into the Lower Zambezi National Park on game drives and boat cruises to interact with and learn about wildlife on a more personal and positive level.

-CLZ’s environmental educator, Besa Kaoma, carries out five outreaches a year, one outreach per project area.
+CLZ’s environmental educator carries out five outreaches a year, one outreach per project area.
 He travels to each project area and visits each school that CLZ works with to distribute the Nzou Environmental Education Teachers Curriculum, Student Activity books and HIV/AIDS Health Curriculum to each Conservation Club.
-In addition, he will conduct a lesson with each Conservation Club visited, and showcase a wildlife documentary to encourage and engage the clubs in conservation topics and discussions before leaving them to run the clubs for the remainder of the year.
+In addition, lessons with each Conservation Club include viewing a wildlife documentary to encourage and engage the clubs in conservation topics and discussions.

-Each year, CLZ chooses one of its five project areas and invites 24 teachers from the Conservation Clubs to attend a three night and two day teacher training workshop at CLZ’s Environmental Education Centre.
-This is a vital part of the environmental education program, as it ensures that teachers are trained to teach their clubs on conservation issues and that they too have a strong connection and understanding of the topics.
+Each year, CLZ invites teachers from the Conservation Clubs to attend a teacher training workshop at CLZ’s Environmental Education Centre.
+This is a vital part of the environmental education program, as it ensures that teachers are trained to teach their clubs on conservation issues and that they too have a strong understanding of the topics.
 They engage in conservation lessons, discussions and debates as well as also going out into the park on game drives and boat cruises.

 Health and Wellness